How to Save a Tree

 - Talk with your neighbors and inform them about any public hearings.
 They may not know about the tree removal and the benefits that will be lost.
 Urge them to contact elected officials and speak up.
 The more people expressing concern in the community, the better the chance of saving the tree.

 - The facts are in your favor.
-Consult some of ACTrees’ documents and research on the benefits of trees to help make your case.
+Consult some of Arbor Day Foundation’s benefits of trees documentation to help make your case.

 - Money talks.
 Determine the dollar value of the benefits provided by the tree in question using the National Tree Benefit Calculator.